dotlang/language/README.md

 For generic functions, any call to a function which does not rely on the generic type, will be checked by compiler even if there is no call to that generic function.
 Any call to another function relying on generic argument, will be checked by compiler to be defined.

 ## Protocols

+- So if a function plans to accept inputs which are not native array, it can be defined like this:
+`func process[T](x: T, arrayFuncs: ArrAccessors[T])` which means `x` input will have appropriate methods to be accessed like an array.
+Then inside `process` function it can use `x[0]` and other methods to work with x.

 If someone calls a generic function with some user-defined type, they really don't know what they should implement until they see the compiler error or the source code.
 Protocols are used to document this.
 When writing a generic function, you may have expectations regarding behavior of the type T. These expectations can be defined using a protocol.
 When you call this function with a concrete type, compiler makes sure the protocol is satisfied.
 General definition of function with protocol: